roshmadosh/hiroshis_hadoop_playground/README.md

-# Hiroshi's Hadoop Playground 🐘
+# 🐘 Hiroshi's Hadoop Playground 🐘

 ---
-This repo explores Hadoop's most popular modules.

-Instructions and examples are available in each directory.
+For my own edumacation, and hopefully for others'.